-- enrolled in a CSU course as a Commonwealth supported student (full fee-paying students are not eligible);
+- enrolled in a Charles Sturt University course as a Commonwealth supported student in a Commonwealth supported place.
+Full fee-paying students are not eligible

-- in receipt of an eligible means-tested Centrelink benefit (refer to the guidelines) or
+- in receipt of an eligible means-tested Centrelink Benefit (refer guidelines) or

 COVID-19 updates can be seen via this link: https://www.csu.edu.au/current-students/safety-wellbeing/your-wellbeing/coronavirus

 - The Charles Sturt University Residential School Equity Grant (RSEG) will provide financial assistance to students who are attending compulsory residential school as part of their degree.